Computing Shortest Paths among Curved Obstacles in the Plane: Wrapping Things Up

 In summary, we have the following result.

-\lemmaspace \begin{theorem} Given a set $\calS$ of $h$ general splinegons of totally $n$ vertices with pairwise disjoint interior in the plane, a shortest $s$-$t$ path in the free space can be computed in $O(n+h\log^{1+\epsilon} h+k)$ time, where $k$ is the size of the relevant visibility graph and is bounded by $O(h^2)$. \end{theorem} \lemmaspace
+\begin{theorem} Given a set $\calS$ of $h$ pairwise disjoint splinegons with a total of $n$ vertices in the plane, a shortest $s$-$t$ path in the free space can be computed in $O(n\log n+k)$ time or $O(n+h\log^{1+\epsilon} h+k)$ time for any arbitrarily small constant $\epsilon>0$, where $k$ is the size of the relevant visibility graph and $k=O(h^2)$. \end{theorem}